DannyS95/chronotrack/README.md

 - **Tasks** always belong to a project and may optionally belong to a goal.
 A task can be attached or detached from a goal, but:
   - You can’t attach tasks to goals that are already complete.
   - Completed tasks can’t be attached to any goal—tasks must remain active to be linked.
 - **Timers** belong to tasks.
-A task can have many timers (historical sessions plus the current run), but the service stops any active timer before marking the task `done`.
+A task can have many timers (historical sessions plus the current run), but the service stops any active timer before marking the task `done` and prevents a user from running overlapping sessions on the same project or goal.

 ### Completion Rules